Recent Advances in Multi-modal 3D Intelligence: A Comprehensive Survey and Evaluation: 3D Vision-Language Scene Understanding and Generation

-The 3D+language multi-modal scene understanding can be divided into 3D visual grounding, 3D dense captioning, 3D question answering, text-driven 3D scene generation, open-vocabulary 3D recognition, and miscellaneous.
-The chronological overview of existing 3D+language multi-modal approaches from 2020 to the present is shown in \cref{time_axis_3d_add_text}.
+Studies of 3D vision-language scene understanding and generation can be divided into 3D vision-language reasoning, open-vocabulary 3D recognition, 3D multimodal large language model, and text-driven 3D scene generation.
+The chronological overview of current 3D vision-language scene understanding and generation approaches from 2020 to the present is shown in Figure~\ref{fig:timeline-2}.